 Patients with > 100 cm of remaining jejunum can achieve adequate nutrition through oral feeding.
 Fat and protein in the diet are usually well tolerated, unlike carbohydrates, which contribute a significant osmotic load.
 Small feedings reduce the osmotic load.
 Ideally, 40% of calories should consist of fat.

 Patients who have diarrhea after meals should take antidiarrheals (eg, loperamide) 1 hour before eating.
 Cholestyramine 2 to 4 g taken with meals reduces diarrhea associated with bile acid malabsorption due to ileal resection.
 Monthly IM injections of vitamin B12 should be given to patients with a documented deficiency.
 Most patients should take supplemental vitamins, calcium, and magnesium.

 Gastric acid hypersecretion can develop, which can deactivate pancreatic enzymes; thus, most patients are given proton pump inhibitors.

 Small-bowel transplantation is advocated for patients who are not candidates for long-term TPN and in whom adaptation does not occur.

-Adult patients who require parenteral support may benefit from teduglutide (a glucagon-like peptide-2 [GLP-2] analog).
-The recommended dosage is 0.05 mg/kg body weight subcutaneously once/day.
+Patients ≥ 1 year of age who require parenteral support may benefit from teduglutide (a glucagon-like peptide-2 [GLP-2] analog).

 Extensive resection or loss of small bowel can cause significant diarrhea and malabsorption.